Australasian Wireless: Telefunken

 Count Arco studied mechanical engineering and electro-technology in the technical university in Charlottenburg, Berlin, from 1893.
 Adolf Slaby had participated in Marconi's English Channel experiments in 1897 and returning to Germany commenced to expand upon the experiments at Charlottenburg.
 Count Arco was an assistant to Slaby for a time.
 When he concluded his studies in 1898, he joined AEG to commercially develop wireless systems.
 Their products were most successful but just as in Great Britain, patent disputes held back progress principally with Siemens.
 The impasse was resolved, at the behest of William II, German Emperor, by founding a common enterprise, the Society for Wireless Telegraphy Ltd. The company's telegraphic address, Telefunken, eventually became the company name.
 A similar strategy was adopted in the formation of AWA a few years later from the merger of AWCL and Marconi interests.
 British sentiment was so strong in Australia at the time, that no foreign system would have been be able to make much headway here if it were run by foreigners.
 But, through the agency of Mr. Starker (of Messrs.
 Starker and Fisher, electricians, of Sydney), AWL were able to acquire the whole of the present and future rights of the Telefunken system in Australia.
 Australia became the first country in the world to acquire the exclusive use of these patents, the Telefunken company in every other case retaining their own patents and selling the apparatus on royalty, as well as installing it themselves.
 At the time, Telefunken had been installed throughout Europe with the exception of England and Italy which were committed to the Marconi system.
 Telefunken was being widely deployed in North and South America.
-The American Navy had just ordered 20 long-distance Telefunken stations to be installed at their various naval depots.
-Many of the U.S.A. warships were already fitted up with Telefunken including those of the USA Fleet which had visited Australian port in 1908.
+The United States Navy had just ordered 20 long-distance Telefunken stations to be installed at their various naval depots.
+Many of the US warships were already fitted up with Telefunken including those of the USA Fleet which had visited Australian port in 1908.
 At variance with the British Post Office, their defence authorities had also recently ordered six Telefunken military stations.